A Flight to Remember: Silversea Celebrates Antarctica Return to Service in Groundbreaking Style

 Almost in perfect synchrony, we spent the better part of the second half of the flight gawking at every fjord, glacier, Andean peak and tucked-away hamlet.
 Standouts included a panoramic view of the massive Southern Patagonian Icefield – the world’s third-largest reserve of fresh water -, Argentina’s Perito Moreno Glacier, the soaring mountain peaks of Chile’s Torres del Paine National Park and the iconic Strait of Magellan.

 As one last nod to the sightseeing bounty of the flight, our pilot Captain Arriadaga flew past Navarino Island, turning at the mouth of the Beagle Channel, in order to give us a scenic look at the iconic waterway before the final approach.
-The payoff was remarkable: Argentina on the right, Chile on the left; while the town of Puerto Williams, Silver Explorer and the island’s lush, Magellanic subpolar forests and jagged peaks came into closer view.
+The payoff was remarkable: Argentina on the right, Chile on the left; while the town of Puerto Williams, our ship and the island’s lush, Magellanic subpolar forests and jagged peaks came into closer view.

 At the Ends of the Earth